vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 | mesh            | Index for target mesh |
 | firstPersonFlag | Described below       |

 firstPersonFlag.
-When using a model in the VR application, the renderings from the headset and the others are separated.
+When using a model in the VR application, the renderings from the HMD and the others are separated.

 #### MeshAnnotation (enum)